GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 full-register transfer.
 Keyed, action, write-only, and write-one-to-clear register transactions must use the appropriate full-register operation.

+Centralize each peripheral LL's ordinary full-width volatile access in one generic pointer-based read primitive and one generic pointer-based write primitive.
+Named register accessors select the appropriate `.REG` pointer and delegate to those primitives; they must not repeat direct dereference or `RegOps_Read()` / `RegOps_Write()` mechanics.
+Keep the named surface symmetric where hardware permits.
+Preserve truthful asymmetry for read-only, write-only, and action-port registers, and document why an unavailable direction or conjugate does not exist.
+Semantic helpers such as a write-to-clear reset may delegate through the corresponding named register writer.

 Do not centralize peripheral instance/capability predicates or peripheral-specific operating limits in `stm32f1xx_defines.h`.
 Introduce them only when required and keep them inside the respective peripheral stack; for